pavlos646/hy335b/README.md

 ## Save configuration

-To save configuration files for your routers and hosts, run the following script:
+To save configuration files for your **routers** and **hosts**, run the following script:

+:warning:The script does not save configuration for switches, only for routers and hosts.
+So in 1.2 you will have to reconfigure the switches if you turn off the topology.

 `./save_configs.sh`